 -----------------------------------------hsc

-Article 19
+Article 16.
+Responsible person conclusion

-The responsible person may authorise the conclusion rendering the donor referred to in Article 17 subparagraph 1 point (e) and Article 18 of this Ordinance eligible, if such conclusion has been justified in a documented risk assessment.
+The responsible person may authorise the conclusion rendering the donor referred to in Article 14 paragraph 1 subparagraph “a.e” and Article 15 of this Ordinance eligible, if such conclusion has been justified in a documented risk assessment.

-Article 20
+Article 17.
+Storage and processing of removed tissues

-(1) If the removed tissues and cells are to be stored or cultured, the same minimum set of biological testing requirements must apply for autologous donor, as for an allogeneic living donor.
+1. If the removed tissues and cells are to be stored or cultured, the same minimum set of biological testing requirements must apply for autologous donor, as for an allogeneic living donor.

-(2) Positive test results will not prevent the tissues or any product derived from them being stored, processed and reimplanted.
+2. Positive test results will not prevent the tissues or any product derived from them being stored, processed and reimplanted.

-(3) Tissues referred to in paragraph 2 of this Article may be stored and processed if conditions have been met to ensure no risk of cross-contamination of other grafts and no risk of contamination of auxiliary materials and no risk of mix-ups.
+3. Tissues referred to in paragraph 2 of this Article may be stored and processed if conditions have been met to ensure no risk of cross-contamination of other grafts and no risk of contamination of auxiliary materials and no risk of mix-ups.

-Article 21
+Article 18.
+Donor testing

-(1) Tissue donors must be tested, in accordance with this Ordinance, for blood-borne infectious diseases.
+1. Tissue donors must be tested, in accordance with this Ordinance, for blood-borne infectious diseases.

-(2) The following serological tests must be performed for all donors as a minimum requirement:
+2. The following serological tests must be performed for all donors as a minimum requirement:

-HIV 1 and 2 – Anti-HIV-1,2
+HIV 1 and 2 – Anti-HIV-1,2;

-Hepatitis B – HBsAg and Anti-HBc
+Hepatitis B – HBsAg and Anti-HBc;

-Hepatitis C – Anti-HCV
+Hepatitis C – Anti-HCV;

 Syphilis – pursuant to Article 6 of this Ordinance.

-(3) Nucleic acid amplification testing (NAT) must be performed on all donors at least for HIV 1, HBV and HCV.
+3. Nucleic acid amplification testing (NAT) must be performed on all donors at least for HIV 1, HBV and HCV.

-(4) In addition to testing referred to in Article 2 of this Ordinance, HTLV-I antibody testing must be performed for donors living in, or originating from, high-prevalence areas or with sexual partners originating from those areas, or where the donor’s parents originate from those areas.
+4. In addition to testing referred to in Article 2 of this Ordinance, HTLV-I antibody testing must be performed for donors living in, or originating from, high-prevalence areas or with sexual partners originating from those areas, or where the donor’s parents originate from those areas.

-(5) If a donor is anti-HBc positive and HBsAg negative, an anti-HBs titer is necessary with a risk assessment to determine eligibility of the donor.
+5. If a donor is anti-HBc positive and HBsAg negative, an anti-HBs titer is necessary with a risk assessment to determine eligibility of the donor.
 Donor tissues with titer greater than 100 U/l and a negative NAT test may be released.

-(6) A validated testing algorithm must be applied to exclude the presence of active infection with Treponema pallidum.
+6. A validated testing algorithm must be applied to exclude the presence of active infection with Treponema pallidum.
 A non-reactive test, specific or non-specific, can allow tissues and cells to be released.
 When a non-specific test is performed, a reactive result will not prevent acceptability if a specific confirmatory Treponema pallidum test is non-reactive.
 A donor whose specimen tests are reactive on a Treponema-specific test will require a thorough risk assessment to determine eligibility for use.

-(7) In certain circumstances, additional testing may be required depending on the donor’s medical history and the characteristics of the tissue or cells donated, such as ABO, RhD, HLA antigens and antibodies, malaria, CMV, toxoplasma, EBV, Trypanosoma cruzi.
+7. In certain circumstances, additional testing may be required depending on the donor’s medical history and the characteristics of the tissue or cells donated, such as ABO, RhD, HLA antigens and antibodies, malaria, CMV, toxoplasma, EBV, Trypanosoma cruzi.

-(8) For testing of autologous donors, provisions of Article 20 of this Ordinance apply.
+8. For testing of autologous donors, provisions of Article 17 of this Ordinance apply.

-Article 22
+Article 19.
+Requirements for tests

-(1) The tests shall be carried out exclusively on the donor’s serum or plasma and they must not be performed on other bodily fluids or secretions.
+1. The tests shall be carried out exclusively on the donor’s serum or plasma and they must not be performed on other bodily fluids or secretions.

-(2) By way of derogation from paragraph 1 of this Article, tests can be carried out on other bodily fluids or secretions only if specifically justified and using a validated test for such a use.
+2. By way of derogation from paragraph 1 of this Article, tests can be carried out on other bodily fluids or secretions only if specifically justified and using a validated test for such a use.

-(3) When potential donors have lost blood and have recently received donated blood, blood components, colloids or crystalloids, blood testing may not be valid due to haemodilution of the sample.
+3. When potential donors have lost blood and have recently received donated blood, blood components, colloids or crystalloids, blood testing may not be valid due to haemodilution of the sample.

-(4) An algorithm must be applied to assess the degree of haemodilution in the following circumstances:
+4. An algorithm must be applied to assess the degree of haemodilution in the following circumstances:

-a) ante-mortem blood sampling: if transfusion or infusion occurred in the 48 hours preceding blood sampling or if crystalloids were infused in the hour preceding blood sampling,
+a) ante-mortem blood sampling: if transfusion or infusion occurred in the 48 hours preceding blood sampling or if crystalloids were infused in the hour preceding blood sampling;